The legend of the blue handcuffs: A lesson for trainers

 I’m sure glad the piece he took away from our brief time together was a positive one.
 That is the lesson in this story for trainers.
 You may train hundreds or thousands of officers in your career.
 But, even more importantly, you may just serve as an example to a few of them.
 We all get shopworn and cynical as the years pile up.
 It’s all too easy to let those bad spots show through.
 Every one of us has a few people we remember as “examples” during our careers.
 Work hard to be an “example” to young officers and, even though none of us are perfect, strive to leave each student with some gem that will make you a positive example, rather than a bad one.

-Mark is the only one of these memories that is still alive.
+Mark is the only one of these memories still alive.
 We got together for a couple of days a while back and his elbow was scuffed and scabbed.
 “Yeah,” Mark explained, “an idiot got rowdy when I was at a meeting in City Hall and we ended up in a pretty good tussle before I walked him over to jail.”
-Mark is the Chief now and I bet his young officers just got one of their own “memories” when the Chief dragged a fighter across the alley to jail without bothering to call for any help.
+Mark is the chief now and I bet his young officers just got one of their own “memories” when the chief dragged a fighter across the alley to jail without bothering to call for any help.

 The lesson I learned from John is that I was one of the memories that shaped him.
 I guess I’d never really thought of myself that way before.
 The ultimate compliment came in John’s plan for the future.
 He plans to pass those old, blue handcuffs on to some young agent that catches his eye.
 “I’ll tell ‘em about you and the story of the old cuffs,” he told me, “I’ll keep the legend going.”
 When John picks out that young agent, he’ll no doubt give them “more than handcuffs.”